serputkona/Cluster-Analysis/README.md

-# Cluster-Analysis
+# Cluster Analysis

-This repository focuses on cluster analysis and includes:
+This repository focuses on cluster analysis and includes the following components:

+## Performing Cluster Analysis

-1. Performing Cluster Analysis: Using hierarchical clustering and k-means (or other methods) on a selected dataset with multiple features.
-Data transformation is applied if needed.
-At least two clustering methods are used and compared (e.g., centroid-based and nearest neighbor), with Euclidean distance for quantitative data and appropriate methods for nominal data.
+- **Clustering Methods**: Applies hierarchical clustering and k-means (or other methods) on a selected dataset with multiple features.
+Includes data transformation if needed.
+- **Comparison**: Uses at least two clustering methods (e.g., centroid-based and nearest neighbor) and compares them.
+Utilizes Euclidean distance for quantitative data and appropriate methods for nominal data.

-2. Selecting Optimal Number of Clusters: Generating visualizations to optimize different metrics for varying numbers of clusters and justifying the chosen number.
+## Selecting Optimal Number of Clusters

+- **Optimization**: Generates visualizations to optimize different metrics for varying numbers of clusters.
+Justifies the chosen number of clusters based on these metrics.

+## Visualizing Clustering Results

-3. Visualizing Clustering Results: For two or three selected clustering solutions, visualizing the results, potentially using principal component analysis.
+- **Visualization**: Visualizes results for two or three selected clustering solutions.
+Potentially uses principal component analysis (PCA) for dimensionality reduction and better visualization.

+## Comparing Clustering Solutions

-4. Comparing Clustering Solutions: Evaluating the selected clustering solutions using the Rand index.
+- **Evaluation**: Compares the selected clustering solutions using the Rand index to assess the similarity between different clustering results.